-(TL,∥) Details about TF network rewiring analysis
+(TL,∥) More details about “Cell-type specific regulatory networks highlight extensive rewiring events during oncogenesis”

+(TL, ∦) Regulatory network

 (TL, ∦) TF network

 We defined the TF network directly from the TF-gene interactions based on ENCODE uniformly processed ChIP-seq peak calls.
 We first defined TF-gene regulatory network in each cell type by searching for TF to gene linkages based on their proximities to the TSS.
-In addition, we also used target identification from profiles (TIP) method that quantitatively measures the regulatory relationships between TFs and target genes to define a subset of the full TF-gene network.57 We also provide a more generalized network by reconciling networks from multiple cancer types and applied it in a pan-cancer analysis.
+In addition, we also used target identification from profiles (TIP) method that quantitatively measures the regulatory relationships between TFs and target genes to define a subset of the full TF-gene network57.
+We also provide a more generalized network by reconciling networks from multiple cancer types and applied it in a pan-cancer analysis.
 All networks were summarized in the supplementary datasheet.
 For more details, please refer to the section 5.3.2 S.

 (TL, ∦) RBP network

 We defined the RBP network based on the RBP-gene interactions from eCLIP peak calls. eCLIP peak scores between RBPs and genes were built through counting eCLIP peaks within gene’s 3’UTR regions and then linearly scaled into range (0,1).
-For more details, please refer to the section 4.4 S. To provide a strict and lenient RBP network, we use 0.9 and 0.1 as the threshold for interaction cutoffs.
+For more details, please refer to section 4.3 S. To provide a strict and lenient RBP network, we use 0.9 and 0.1 as the threshold for interaction cutoffs.
 RBP networks are summerized in the supplementary datasheet.

 (TL, ∦) Reconcile with the main ENCODE encyclopedia